 The heroin rehab treatment programme at Cassiobury Court helps people with a Heroin addiction to recover.

-Are you or a loved one suffering from a Heroin Addiction?
-The Heroin Rehab treatment programme at Cassiobury Court helps people with a Heroin Addiction to recover.
+Are you or a loved one suffering from Heroin Addiction?
+The Heroin Rehab treatment programme at Cassiobury Court helps people with Heroin Addiction to recover.
 You’re not alone.

 Heroin is a well known substance throughout the world.
 Heroin is from the opiate drug family and derived from the opium poppy which primarily grows in southern and central Asia.
 Users can inject, smoke or snort heroin.
 It is an illicit and controlled substance in most countries in the world, and also has the status as one of the most dangerous drugs in the world – and for a good reason.
 Originally, Heroin in its current form was developed as medication, but it did not take long before many people found out about the side-effects of heroin use, for recreational purposes.